 MoodMission is helpful for anyone, whether they need a simple boost in positivity, or help recovering from depression or anxiety.
 MoodMission offers mindfulness meditations, relaxation techniques, self-encouraging statements (similar to mantras), fitness activities, yoga practices, and gratitude-boosting activities.

-While MoodMission was a little confusing to navigate at first, the “Expeditions” were a great way to boost my mood during the day.
+While MoodMission was a little confusing to navigate at first, using the app was a great way to boost my mood during the day.

 CBT Skill Lessons?
 Yes